 12. Get lost in the underground city of Montreal

 Montreal tunnels stretch for over 33 km!
-The tunnels form a whole new underground city with shopping malls, parking lots, restaurants and even fountains!
+The tunnels form a whole new city with shopping malls, parking lots, restaurants and even fountains, all underground!

-The reasons Montreal has the underground city is because of the type of soil they have over there.
-In order to build skyscrapers in this kind of soil, they had to dig a really dip foundation.
+The reason Montreal has this underground city is because of the type of soil they have there.
+In order to build skyscrapers in this kind of soil, they had to dig a really deep foundation.

 13. Visit Biodome Montreal